 -- Patricia Fargnoli

 "Kyle Potvin is a brave, smart poet.
-Brave enough to take on difficult and downright frightening subject matter, and smart enough to know when and how formal verse can provide a safe structure for doing just that.
+Brave enough to take on the difficult and downright frightening subject matter, and smart enough to know when and how formal verse can provide a safe structure for doing just that.
 Whether evoking loss through the memory of a dead loved one or dancing literally and figuratively with a child in the dark, these poems are haunted by cancer, persistent as a wave.
 Through sonnets, villanelles, and free-verse, Potvin dares take on tumors, chemo, and a woman with hairless head; on the highway, she takes on cancer itself, riding in the car behind her.
-Even sphere-shaped fruit inspires a certain angst, until “hope travels / Like sound on water.”
+Even sphere-shaped fruit inspires certain angst, until “hope travels / Like sound on water.”
 Bravo for this poet who fears love might be lost like a glove slipped from a pocket, but savors the idea of her life’s last bite, be it carrots or cream or a T-bone steak."

 "I'll take what you bring, she dares this world, "And devour each bite."

 -- Meg Kearney

 Kyle is donating $3 for each chapbook sold to a breast cancer awareness/research organization

 (Avon Walk for Breast Cancer and/or American Cancer Society).